Naereen/web-sphinx/index.en.rst

 A few words about me
 --------------------

-.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_, I am updating it twice a week (as of 13/03/2020).
+.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_.
+At first, I was updating it twice a week (as of 13/03/2020), but now updates are less frequent.

 Greetings!